nest-desktop/nest-desktop/docs/developer/user-doc.rst

   rm -r _build/; make html

-Start the python server for local documentation.
+Start the python server to serve the documentation locally, i.e. available only on your personal machine.

 .. code-block:: bash

 python3 -m http.server 8002

-Then open the browser with `http://localhost:8002`.
+Then open the URL `http://localhost:8002` with your browser.

 **Publication: Push to ReadTheDocs**